 - Easy island hopping with countless boat tours leaving from Split

 Accommodation is very inexpensive, with Pokhara ranked as one of the world’s cheapest destinations.
-You can arrange guided trekking anywhere locally, and the popular Annapurna trek along the Himalayas will let you make many friends at all the tea houses along the way.
-Those seeking solitude can pick from countless alternative treks.
+You can arrange guided trekking anywhere locally, and the popular Annapurna treks in the Himalayas will let you make many friends at all the tea houses along the way.
+Those seeking solitude can pick from countless off-the-beaten-track treks.

 - A top destination for safe and affordable mountain trekking